Kleptine/csharp-semantic-search/README.md

 # Performance

 Particular attention was paid towards performance so that the tool can be used interactively!
-It can parse ~6000 C-Sharp files in just under a second.
+It can scan ~6000 large C-Sharp files in under a second.
 Queries are executed in parallel across all CPU cores.

 # Usage